 - 1. Pursuant to an order ("Initial Order") of the Ontario Superior Court of Justice (the "Court") made on August 23, 2013, Tamerlane Ventures Inc. ("Tamerlane") and Pine Point Holding Corp. ("PPHC") were granted protection under the Companies' Creditors Arrangement Act (the "CCAA") and Duff & Phelps Canada Restructuring Inc. ("D&P") was appointed the monitor (the "Monitor") in the CCAA proceedings (Tamerlane and PPHC are jointly referred to as the "Companies"). - 2.
 The affidavit of Margaret M. Kent sworn August 22, 2013 (the "Kent Affidavit") and filed in support of the Companies' application for CCAA protection provides, inter alia, the Companies' background, including the reasons the Companies filed for CCAA protection.
-At the time Ms. Kent swore her affidavit, she was Tamerlane's Executive Chair, Chief Financial Officer and a director of PPHC.
+At the time Ms. Kent swore her affidavit she was Tamerlane's Executive Chair, Chief Financial Officer and a director of PPHC.
 A copy of the Kent Affidavit is attached as Appendix "A" (without Exhibits). - 3.
-Pursuant to Court orders made in the CCAA proceedings, the Companies could not seek an extension of the CCAA stay of proceedings beyond January 31, 2014, unless by that date, it had: (i) repaid in full its principal secured creditor, Global Resource Fund ("GRF"); or (ii) received written consent from GRF and the Monitor to seek an extension of the stay.
+Pursuant to Court orders made in the CCAA proceedings, the Companies could not seek an extension of the CCAA stay of proceedings beyond January 31, 2014 unless by that date they had: (i) repaid in full their principal secured creditor, Global Resource Fund ("GRF"); or (ii) received written consent from GRF and the Monitor to seek an extension of the stay.

 - 4. Prior to January 31, 2014, GRF advised the Companies and the Monitor that it was not prepared to consent to a further extension of the stay of proceedings in the CCAA and that it intended to seek an order (the "Receivership Order") appointing D&P as receiver of all the Companies' assets, property and undertaking. - 5.
-Pursuant to Court orders made on January 30, 2014, the CCAA proceedings were terminated (the "Termination Order") and D&P was appointed as receiver (the "Receiver").
+Pursuant to Court orders made on January 30, 2014, the CCAA proceedings were terminated (the "Termination Order") and D&P was appointed as receiver of the Companies (the "Receiver").
 Copies of the Termination Order and the Receivership Order are attached as Appendices "B" and "C", respectively. - 6.
-On June 30, 2015 (the "Effective Date"), D&P was acquired by KSV Kofman Inc. ("KSV").
+On June 30, 2015, D&P was acquired by KSV Kofman Inc. ("KSV").
 Pursuant to an order of the Court made on July 10, 2015, D&P's ongoing mandates were transferred to KSV, including acting as the Receiver in these proceedings.
-The professionals overseeing this mandate prior to the Effective Date remain unchanged. - 7.
-The principal purpose of these proceedings was to create a stabilized environment in which to carry out a sale and investment solicitation process for the Companies' business and assets, including mining concessions located in Peru denominated as El Pino, Los Pinos No. 1 and Los Pinos No. 6 (the "Concessions") owned by Minera Los Pinos de Cañete SAC ("MLPC"), a subsidiary of Tamerlane, previously, a subsidiary of Tamerlane Ventures Peru S.A.C ("Tamerlane Peru") and an indirect subsidiary of Tamerlane. - 8.
-Despite years of working to complete a sale of the Concessions, it has not yet been possible to complete a sale of the Concessions because of an ownership dispute between, inter alia, Tamerlane and Alexander Vidaurre ("Vidaurre"), a former employee of the Tamerlane Group (as defined below).
-The Receiver has been working for several years to complete a transaction that will result in the conveyance of the Concessions to Ingenieria, Mineria Y Construccion, Contratistas Generales S.A.C. ("IMICON").
-The delays have resulted from litigation with Vidaurre, issues related to various procedures and proceedings in Peru, and most recently, the Covid-19 pandemic. - 9.
-The ownership dispute is the subject of civil litigation commenced in various courts in Peru.
-The two principal actions are summarized as follows:2
+The professionals overseeing this mandate prior to this transition remain unchanged. - 7.
+The principal purpose of these proceedings was to create a stabilized environment in which to carry out a sale and investment solicitation process for the Companies' business and assets, including mining concessions located in Peru denominated as El Pino, Los Pinos No. 1 and Los Pinos No. 6 (the "Concessions") owned by Minera Los Pinos de Cañete SAC ("MLPC"), a subsidiary of Tamerlane (and previously, a subsidiary of Tamerlane Ventures Peru S.A.C ("Tamerlane Peru") and an indirect subsidiary of Tamerlane).
+A copy of the Companies' corporate chart and a discussion of issues concerning the Concessions is provided below.